Paddington railway station, London

 Catch this one when you can.

-Meeting time for the Cotswolds Excursions is 8.45 am.
+The meeting time for the Saturday Cotswolds trips is 8.45 am.

 Richard is easy to spot.
 He looks like he’s stepped straight out of the pages of Gentleman’s Quarterly.
 He’s always topped to the north with his famous red cap.
 And he’ll be holding up a sign that says LONDON WALKS.

 What’s the cost?
 The cost is made up of the guide’s fee – which is £18 for adults, £16 for students and over 65s and £14 for people with the London Walks Discount Card – plus the Tariff (train and coach fares).
 The adult Tariff for the Cotswolds Tour is £49 (there are further reductions for students and seniors).
 For children under 15 accompanied by their parent(s) a reduced Tariff is the only charge.
 For the total cost of the Cotswolds Tour simply add the guide’s fee to the Tariff.